kalviumcommunity/Squad50_Samarth_OOP_Basic_Car_Management/ReadMe.md

 The Garage class has a static variable totalGaragesCreated that tracks the total number of garages instantiated.
 Every time a new Garage object is created, this variable is incremented.
 The static member function getTotalGaragesCreated() is used to access the value of totalGaragesCreated.

+An abstract class is a class that cannot be instantiated on its own and often serves as a blueprint for other classes

+A virtual function is a member function in a base class that you expect to override in derived classes.
+Virtual functions enable runtime polymorphism, which allows the program to determine the function to call dynamically based on the actual object type, even when accessed through a base class reference or pointer.